cloyne/network/new-semester.md

 open, it will require paper there for anyone else who will want to print, and nobody else will be able to print.

 The printer is sometimes paused.
-I do not know who is pressing "pause", but if you pause the printer, nobody else can print.
+Do not do that.
+If you pause the printer, nobody else can print.
 There will be a small message on the printer that it is paused and you unpause it by pressing a small circular arrow button on the top left on the screen.
-So: don't pause the printer.
+So: do not pause the printer.

-Please remember: always print two-sided (or even multiple pages on one side).
-You configure that on your computer when you are printing.
 ```